don-bski/WrkFile2Mid/syxmidi/Proteus Sysex/README.md

-Preset banks for Proteus 1, 2, and 3.
+Preset banks for Emu Proteus 1, 2, and 3.
+See the text file in each zip for a content desctiption.
+Read before use!
+The ID of your Proteus unit must be set to 00 to successfully load into the 'User Presets' locations 64-127.